American handball: Service (4-wall)

-Return (4-Wall)
+Return (4-wall)

 While the server has the ball, the receiver must stand at least 5 ft behind the short line, indicated by dashed lines extending 6 in from each side wall.
 Once the ball is served, the receiver must hit the ball either directly ("on the fly") or after the first bounce.
-However, a receiver choosing to take the serve on the fly must first wait for the ball to cross the short line (the dashed line, in racquetball).
+A receiver choosing to take the serve on the fly, however, must first wait for the ball to cross the short line (the dashed line, in racquetball).

 The ball can bounce off the floor twice.
 Also, any player during a return may hit the ball off the floor before it touches the front wall.
 The server then hits the ball on the rebound from the front wall, and play continues with the opponents alternately hitting the ball until one of them fails to make a legal return.
 After the serve and return, the ball may be played from anywhere and may hit any number of walls, the ceiling, or a player so long as it hits the front wall before bouncing on the floor.
 Players can "hinder" (block) their opponents from hitting the ball.
 Servers failing to make a legal return is "put out" and becomes the receiver.
-If the receiver fails to make the return, a point goes to the server, who continues to serve until "put out."
+If the receiver fails to make the return, a point goes to the server, who continues to serve until "put out".
 Only the server/serving team can score points.
 The game goes to the player/team first to score 21 points.
 A match goes to the player/team to win two out of three games; the third game goes to 11 points.